AdaCore/spark2014/lrm/source/packages.rst

 The *variables* declared in a package Q, embedded packages declared within Q, and the private children of Q constitute the state of a package.
-The *variable* declarations are only visible to users of Q if they are declared in the ``visible_part`` of Q which is not good practice.
-The declarations of all other variables are hidden from the user of Q.  Though the variables are hidden they still form part (or all) of the state of Q and this hidden state cannot be ignored for static analyses and proof.
+The *variable* declarations are only visible to clients of Q if they are declared in the ``visible_part`` of Q which is not considered good practice in general for public (non-private) packages.
+The declarations of all other variables are hidden from the user of Q.
+Though the variables are hidden they still form part (or all) of the state of Q and this hidden state cannot be ignored for static analyses and proof.

 |SPARK| extends the concept of state abstraction to provide
- hierachical data abstraction whereby the state of a package Q may be refined over a tree of subordinate embedded packages or private child packages of Q.  This provides data refinement similar to the refinement available to types a similar way to type refinement whereby a record may contain fields which are themselves records.
+hierachical data abstraction whereby the state of a package Q may be refined over a tree of subordinate embedded packages or private child packages of Q.  This provides data refinement similar to the refinement available to types whereby a record may contain fields which are themselves records.

-The other feature supported using state abstraction is a logical model of volatile variables.
-A volatile variables does not behave like standard non-volatile variable as its value may change between two successive reads without an intervining update, or successive updates may occur without any intervining reads and appear to have no effect on the program.
-Often volatile variables are inputs or outputs to external devices or subsystems.
+The other feature supported using state abstraction is a logical model of volatile *variables*.
+A volatile *variable* does not behave like standard non-volatile *variable* as its value may change between two successive reads without an intervining update, or successive updates may occur without any intervining reads and appear to have no effect on the program.
+Often volatile *variables* are inputs or outputs to external devices or subsystems.

-For flow analysis and proof volatile variables have to be modelled differently to standard-non-volatile variables.
+For flow analysis and proof volatile *variables* have to be modelled differently to standard-non-volatile *variables*.
 The abstract state aspect provides a way to designate a named abstract state as being volatile, usually representing an external input or output.
-This abstract state may be refined on to actual variables which are the input or output ports connected to the external device.
+This abstract state may be refined on to actual *variables* which are the input or output ports connected to the external device.

 The modelling of volatile variables in this way may only be achieved